robotic-vision-lab/VRRW-ROS/README.md

 >
 ```

-4. Install the dependencies and build catkin workspace:
+4. Install the dependencies and build the catkin workspace:

 ```console
 root ~/catkin_ws